-Later I wrote the following mission statement and got it adopted by the membership:
+Later I wrote the mission statement shown on this flyer from 1991, and got it adopted by the membership:

 During the organizational meeting, I said I would “nail a piece of yellow coax to the wall, and everybody could hook up”.
-The idea was that each member would provide their own router at the hub, because I had no budget to support it, and because Internet connection was usually a “skunk” project at members organizations as well.
-I got MSC to provide a room with UPS power, and Sun kindly contributed an older Sun-2 server that we used for various DNS and routing services.
+The idea was that each member would provide their own router at the hub, because I had no budget to support it, and because Internet connection was usually a “skunk works” project at members organizations as well.
+I got MSC to provide a room with UPS power, and Sun kindly contributed an older Sun-2 server that was used for various DNS, routing, and network management services.
 Here is a picture of the MRNet room a few months after establishment.